Site icon Whittier Trust

 An expert third party can help create efficiency and avoid conflict.

 For many families, it makes sense to consider a corporate trustee, which is a company that acts as the trustee of a trust (rather than a family member or friend).
 I was a practicing estate planning attorney for 15 years before moving into the family office space.
 At the time, my bias was not to recommend a corporate trustee.
 I thought in most cases it was an unnecessary expense for a family.
 But over the years in practice, I witnessed enough conflict within personal relationships related to trusts to change my tune.
-In most cases now, I truly believe a corporate trustee is a preferred choice to a family member.
+In most cases now, I truly believe a corporate trustee is a preferred choice over a family member.

 To begin with, a corporate trustee does not age out or lose capacity.
 I had a situation last year where a family member trustee called me to request a distribution, and of course, I took direction from her and made the distribution.
 Two days later, the same family trustee called again and asked me to make the same distribution.
 I scratched my head, thinking maybe our conversation slipped her mind and told her we had already taken care of this.
 She insisted we had not, and I came to realize she did not remember our call from two days before.